Welcome to the Madl lab

 My background lies in biomedicine and structural biology.
 Primarily, I'm interested in intrinsically disordered proteins, which are essential in signaling transduction and transcriptional regulation, with special emphasis on proteins involved in aging.
 Understanding interactions and structural features of those proteins is key to develop potent drugs.
 If I'm not working in the lab, I enjoy time outside either bicycling, running or hiking, playing sports especially football or cooking new things.

-Qishun Zhou / PhD Candidate
+Qishun Zhou / Guest Researcher

 With the aim of understanding the biological process in a quantitative way, I am specialized in the structural biology with solution NMR.
 I focus on the binding studies of intrinsically disordered regions (IDRs) in the RNA-or DNA-binding proteins.
 These IDRs could bind to multiple targets, solution NMR is therefore the key to study such interactions.
 Additionally, I perform computational simulation with molecular dynamics (MD) and protein design with Rosetta to gain more comprehensive insight in the binding details of IDRs.
 It is a real pleasure to handle and understand protein behaviors.